 Here are just some of the known and suspected benefits of ginger tea.

 Folk medicine suggests that ginger tea can help calm motion sickness symptoms like dizziness, vomiting, and cold sweats. has not been able to show any effectiveness; motion sickness medication works best.

 One older study did show that ginger helped decrease motion sickness.
 If you suffer from queasiness in moving vehicles, trying ginger probably can’t hurt.

 Some experts believe the active components in ginger — volatile oils and phenol compounds called gingerols — can help relieve nausea caused by pregnancy, chemotherapy, or surgery.
 (Check with a doctor before using ginger after surgery, as it may interfere with clotting.)

-A review of the research suggests that ginger may be effective in managing obesity.
+A suggests that ginger may be effective in managing obesity.
 However, most of the experiments have been rat studies, which suggest that ginger may help prevent obesity and obesity-related complications.

 Ginger has been used to treat inflammation for centuries and this practice now has a body of scientific evidence behind it.
 It’s been shown in several studies to help relieve pain from osteoarthritis of the knee in particular.

 Ginger tea may also help alleviate headaches, menstrual cramps, sore muscles, and other types of pain.

 It’s believed that the antioxidants in ginger can help strengthen your immunity and reduce stress.
 Inhaling the steam from ginger tea may also help relieve nasal congestion and other respiratory issues from the common cold or environmental allergies.

 Research has even shown that ginger may help prevent cancer.
 In laboratory research ginger has been shown to fight several different types of cancer cells, including and .